Lincoln Vyver

 Lincoln Vyver (born 2 March 2001) is a South African professional soccer player who plays as a goalkeeper for Cape Town Spurs and the South Africa national team.

 International career

 He made his debut for South Africa national soccer team on 14 July 2021 in a 2021 COSAFA Cup game against Zambia.
 South Africa won the tournament.
+He was again present at the 2022 COSAFA Cup.

+He was named in the preliminary South Africa squad for the 2023 COSAFA Cup.